What’s your purpose when creating a product?

 I think we both know your answer, and I think you are here because you want to achieve B.

-What is product adoption?
-Product adoption is the process where an individual learns of a new product and becomes a user of it, learning what it does, how it does… refers to the process that results in (if successful) a loyal user that loves and uses your product regularly.
+Product adoption refers to the process that results in (if successful) a loyal user that loves and uses your product regularly.

 Interested?
 You are in the right place!